Menu Close

 Here are a few methods of gaining emotional resilience and breaking emotional addiction:

-• Identify your emotional habit: Emotional addiction can feel like it’s always been a part of you.
-However, as you observe yourself in the minutia of everyday life, you’ll see patterns to your reactions.
+• Identify your emotional habit – Emotional addiction can feel like it’s always been a part of you.
+However, as you observe yourself in the minutia of everyday life, you’ll see patterns in your reactions.
 Once you recognize these emotional habits, you’re ready to move forward.

-• Resist the urge to brood: When you brood over something distressing, you rarely gain insight over it.
+• Resist the urge to brood – When you brood over something distressing, you rarely gain insight into it.
 You just end up replaying upsetting situations in your head.
-If you catch yourself brooding, distract yourself with a positive activity — exercise, crossword puzzles or even TV.
+If you catch yourself brooding, distract yourself with a positive activity—exercise, crossword puzzles, or TV.

 Emotional addiction often co-exists with other addictions or mental illnesses.
-If you need help confronting the emotional habits standing in the way of addiction Recovery, contact 7 Summit Pathways today.
-As part of our evidence-based therapy approach, we focus on the 7 Dimensions of Wellness for each of our patients, one of which is Emotional Wellness.
+If you need help confronting the emotional habits standing in the way of addiction Recovery, contact 7 Summit Pathways at 813.212.7149 or online.
+As part of our evidence-based therapy approach, we focus on the 7 Dimensions of Wellness for each patient, one of which is Emotional Wellness.

 Whatever emotional challenges you may be facing, we’re here to help.
-We invite you to schedule your appointment at our treatment facility in Tampa, FL.
+We invite you to schedule your appointment at our treatment center in Tampa, FL.